jlan84/linear-algebra-assignment/pair.md

    you observe in beta coefficients of the new model

-## Part 4: Partial Regression Plot and Partial Residual Plot
+## Part 4: Partial Regression Plots and CCPR Plots

-**Partial Regression Plots** are useful for exploring the relationship between an individual feature and the response variable conditioned on the other features.
-Compared to partial regression plots, univariate plots can be misleading in describing the relationship between an individual feature and the response variable.
+**Partial Regression Plots** indicates the strength of the linear relationship between an individual feature and the response variable conditioned on rest of features in the model.
+Partial regression plots are also used to identify data points with high leverage and influential data points that might not have high leverage.

+**Component-Component plus Residual (CCPR) Plots** indicates the nature of the relationship between an individual feature and the response variable.
+They are useful in determining if a polynomial term is neccessary for a given feature.

-1. Using `sm.graphics.plot_partregress` in `statsmodels`, make partial regression plots for income and education.
+1. Use `sm.graphics.plot_partregress` to make partial regression plots for income and education.

+2. Use `sm.graphics.plot_ccpr` to make Component-Component plus Residual plots for income and education.